-Symbols used in figures to represent general cases of angular and linear quantities shall be in accordance with ISO 80000, subscripts being used when necessary to differentiate between different applications of a given symbol.
+Symbols used in figures to represent general cases of angular and linear quantities shall be in accordance with the appropriate part of ISO 800002, subscripts being used when necessary to differentiate between different applications of a given symbol.

 Example: For a series of symbols indicating various lengths on a drawing, use l_1 , l_2 , l_3 , etc. and not, for instance A, B, C, etc., or a, b, c, etc.